nnewrsss/horas/README.md

 # The Collection

 Whether it’s an impeccably tailored blazer or a refined knit sweater, our collection offers versatility while keeping the essence of British sartorial heritage.
-Each piece embodies the understated, yet undeniable luxury that defines old money fashion.
+Each piece embodies the understated, yet undeniable luxury that defines old money fashion